propelmarketing/fabfile/README.md

 ### Contributing
-If you contribute any code to the fabfile repository, please remember to update __init__.py with the function you added (or removed).
+If you contribute any code to the fabfile repository, please remember to update \__init__.py with the module n you added (or removed).
 Thank you.